Rimal Yibna: Agricultural practices

+During the late Ottoman and British Mandate periods, Yibna landholders entered into partnerships with Bedouin groups to cultivate, guard and improve sandy tracts in Rimāl Yibna.
+This continued agricultural use contributed to the recognition of some Bedouin groups as long-term possessors of dune lands, and precipitated their transition toward a semi-sedentary lifestyle.

 Agriculture in the dunes of Yibna was part of a broader pattern of Palestinian dune agriculture.
 Oral testimonies and archival sources describe how villagers and Bedouin cultivated figs, grapevines, and other fruit trees in interdune plots, alongside seasonal crops such as barley, wheat, and melons.
 Despite the poor sandy soils, cultivation was made possible by exploiting shallow groundwater tables and by enriching the sand with manure and organic matter.

 One important practice was mawāṣī (plot-and-berm cultivation), in which cultivators cleared small sunken plots, constructed embankments, and irrigated the soil from shallow wells or natural springs.
 These gardens were typically planted with vegetables such as cucumbers, spinach, and melons for local consumption and nearby markets.

 In addition, villagers established tree plantations (kurūm or bustān), planting figs, olives, mulberries, pomegranates, and grapevines.
 According to Islamic law, trees were regarded as private property (mulk), even when planted on state land (mīrī).
 These orchards often marked claims of ownership and were sometimes supported by small irrigation pools and wells.

 Interdune depressions were also used for field agriculture (ḥuqūl), where villagers sowed cereals such as barley and wheat.
 These areas were frequently held in mushāʿ (communal tenure), with members of the village rotating rights of cultivation.

 By the early twentieth century, British aerial surveys recorded no more than 2–3 percent of the dunefield under cultivation.
 Expansion accelerated during the 1920s–30s, spurred by Mandate land-tax reforms and the drive to secure landownership during cadastral survey operations.
 Despite repeated failures due to dune encroachment, neglect, or overgrazing, by the 1940s villagers and Bedouin collectively cultivated up to 10–17% of Rimāl Yibnā.